-How to Tell if Ruby is Real – Practical Tips and Tests
+How to Tell If a Ruby is Real – Practical Tips and Tests

-When purchasing a ruby, it’s essential to know whether the stone you’re buying is natural, synthetic, or imitation.
-Each of these categories offers pros and cons, but sometimes, unscrupulous retailers may try to sell a cheaper version of ruby as the real deal.
+When buying a ruby, it’s important to know whether the stone is natural, synthetic, or imitation.
+Each of these offers pros and cons, but sometimes some retailers may try to sell a cheaper version of ruby as the real deal.

-The only foolproof way of knowing whether your ruby is authentic is to take it to a gemologist or to purchase from a reputable retailer along with a certificate of authenticity.
-However, there are some tips and tricks that you can do to help you identify your ruby’s origin.
+The only foolproof way of knowing whether your ruby is authentic is to take it to a gemologist or to buy it from a reputable retailer along with a certificate of authenticity.
+However, there are some ways you can figure this out on your own.
+Let’s take a look.

 What is a Natural Ruby?